William Eklund Game Preview: Sharks vs. Canucks

 Eklund Season Stats Insights

-- In 17 games this season, Eklund has averaged 17:59 on the ice, while putting up a plus-minus rating of -8.
+- In 20 games this season, Eklund has a plus-minus rating of -10, while averaging 18:12 on the ice per game.

-- Eklund has a goal in three of 17 contests this season, but no multi-goal games so far.
+- Eklund has a goal in four games this season through 20 games played, but has not had multiple goals in any of those games.

-- In six of 17 games this season, Eklund has recorded a point, but he has no games yet with multiple points.
+- Eklund has a point in seven of 20 games played this year, with multiple points in one of them.

-- Eklund has an assist in three of 17 games this year, but has not recorded two or more in a game so far.
+- Eklund has an assist in four of 20 games this year, but has not recorded two or more in a game so far.

-- Eklund has an implied probability of 45.5% to go over his point total based on the odds.
+- The implied probability is 45.5% that Eklund hits the over on his points prop total based on the odds.

 - Given his moneyline odds, Eklund has an implied probability of 30.3% of going over his assist prop bet.